hp35/elmagii/README.md

 currents matching the (possibly inhomogeneous) general magnetization of a body.](lect-07/figs/vectpot.svg)

-<i>Lecture 8 - The multipole expansion</i>: The orientation of spin to
+<i>Lecture 8 - The multipole expansion</i>: The scalar potential and static
-form a magnetic polarization density.
+electric field from a quadratic electric quadrupole.
-![The orientation of spin to form a magnetic polarization density.](lect-07/figs/magdensity.svg)
+![The scalar potential and static electric field from a quadratic electric quadrupole.](lect-08/multipoles/multipoles/quadquadrupole.png)

 ## Copyright
 Copyright (C) 2024, Fredrik Jonsson, under GPL 3.0.